 Essentially, if you sold an investment, you’ll have a tax form, even if you sold an investment at a loss.

 By February 17, you can check it out in the Stash app and see if your Form 1099-DIV and/or Form 1099-B are there.
 For a full list of possible forms and the dates you can expect to find them in your app, check this out: The Tax Season Dates You Need to Know.

 Wondering what a dividend is?
 Check out Dividends: A New Investor’s Guide, What You Need to Know.
 It’s Stash’s Jargon Hack on dividends.

 Where do I find my Tax Forms?

+Or on the web by clicking here.
 And it is super easy.
 Here’s how: